itsneufox/installation_openmp_ubuntu/README.md

   - Download the file called "open.mp-linux-x86.tar.gz";
 > [!NOTE]
-> *In this tutorial we are downloading the static version!*
+> *In this guide we are downloading the static version!*

   - Use 7zip or your zip manager of choice and unzip the file downloaded;
   - Open Filezilla or WinSCP and drop the folder "Server" inside the folder of the user you created in **Part A**